jigx-com/jigx-docs/docs/Administration/Organization Settings.md

 ## Organization Details

-Here you can view the name of your organization and its description, add an external facing marketing URL of your organization, copy your organization's Id, and cloud server region. &#x20;
+Here you can view the name of your organization and its description, add an external facing marketing URL of your organization, copy your organization's Id, and cloud server region.

 ## Invites

 You can invite new [Users](./Users.md) to join your organization and let them receive emails with instructions on how to onboard.
 Your organization has already been set up with default invite settings.
-The email invite can be customized to align with your organization's branding or add multiple language email templates.&#x20;
+The email invite can be customized to align with your organization's branding or add multiple language email templates.

 ![Configuring email invites](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/QBLXU_93Hzjd1UHS8_Ocl_jm-inviteorg.png "Configuring email invites")